 Photo by Addison Causley for Experience GR.
 Artwork by Christina Hutton

-Robinette’s Apple Haus & Winery offers fine wines and orchard views.
+Robinette’s Apple Haus & Winery offers horse-drawn wagon rides and orchard views.

 4 Mile Road NE

 4 Mile Road NE is an east-west route stretching from Grand Rapids Charter Township to the Grand River.
-Start your journey at Robinette’s Apple Haus & Winery (3142 4 Mile Rd NE), a century-old family farm that includes a craft beverage operation, bakery, lunch counter, gift barn, orchards and family fun activities.
+Start your journey at Robinette’s Apple Haus & Winery (3142 4 Mile Rd NE), about 10 miles northeast of downtown GR.
+This century-old family farm includes a craft beverage operation, bakery, lunch counter, gift barn, orchards and family fun activities.
 Savor delectable treats and fine wines amidst the picturesque backdrop of orchards lush with apple, apricot, cherry, peach and nectarine trees.
+(NOTE: Robinette’s is open June-December.)

 Robinette’s is a one-minute drive from Provin Trails Park (2900 4 Mile Rd NE), a heavily wooded park with interconnected loops of natural-surfaced trails ideal for hiking and cross-country skiing.
 You can admire the dense foliage as you drive by – especially in fall – or park and explore the largely undeveloped area.